A PhD at imec, a unique environment:

 - Bachelor's and Master's degrees (if you have not finished your master course yet, you can submit your certificate when you graduate)

 - Two evaluations -> ask your referees to complete the Evaluation for Graduate Admission form (either print version OR electronic version) for you and have them send in their evaluation in PDF to email@example.com.

 - Proof of your English language proficiency.

 Please provide a copy of your TOEFL/IELTS or Cambridge English test result sheet.
-This requirement is waived for native Engish speakers and applicants who have completed their Master's degree at an institution where all courses are taught in English.
+This requirement is waived for native English speakers and applicants who have completed their Master's degree at an institution where all courses are taught in English.

 Imec does not have an ETS institution code.

-All these application documents must be sent in PDF to email@example.com before closure of the application window.
+All these application documents must be sent in separate PDF forms to firstname.lastname@example.org before closure of the application window.
 If we have not received all required documents by the application deadline, your application will not be reviewed.

 We don’t accept any revised documents or additional information after the application is submitted, so please be sure to review your application form, statement of purpose and other documents very carefully before submitting your application.

 We recommend that you keep legalized copies of your Bachelor's and Master's certificate and mark sheets readily available as you will be required to send them to imec in case of acceptance to the imec doctoral program.